 We are also a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 We abide by APA and APPIC policies as well as participate in the APPIC Internship Matching Program.
-Applications and the Applicant Agreement can be obtained from the APPIC Web site at www.appic.org.
+Applications and the Applicant Agreement can be obtained from the APPIC website at www.appic.org.
 Our program code is 1211.
 We have three (3) funded Internship positions.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.

-Please note that the sections that follow within this brochure provide information regarding our internship site.
-However, recognize that it is not feasible to answer all questions that may arise when reviewing this information.
-As such, we strongly encourage potential applicants to contact us directly with any questions they may have.
+The sections that follow within this brochure provide general information regarding our internship site.
+We strongly encourage potential applicants to contact us directly with any questions you may have in reviewing this information.

-Wellpath Recovery Solutions is an EOE/Minorities/Females/Vet/Disability Employer.
+SFSH is an EOE/Minorities/Females/Vet/Disability Employer.
 Consideration for employment is provided without any discrimination in compliance with the Americans with Disabilities Act (ADA).
-Wellpath Recovery Solutions provides reasonable accommodations to all those with a disability as defined under the ADA.
+SFSH provides reasonable accommodations to all those with a disability as defined under the ADA.